APogue/APogue.github.io/_posts/posts/2024-08-30-Title-VI-Model.md

 - Survey the students, do they know who to report to?

-- Even if the students know who to report to, do they when to report if they don't properly understand their rights?
+- Even if the students know who to report to, do they know when to report if they don't properly understand their rights?

 ### UCUES indicates